Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 use_lld &#35;&#35; Use LLVM lld instead of GNU ld for linking.
 Should always be enabled unless you are using another linker like MOLD.

 v8_symbol_level &#35;&#35; Set the symbol level for V8 (Chromium's JavaScript engine), regardless of symbol_level value.
 Options are: 0, 1, and 2.
 Set to 0 for performance.
-For infor about V8, see > https://v8.dev/
+For more info about V8, see > https://v8.dev/

 use_v8_context_snapshot &#35;&#35; Build a seperate .bin file with V8's function templates and V8 contexts.
 Enabled in Thorium. &#35;&#35; TODO: Maybe disable this on Linux builds?